Bukola-F-Dev/contactapp-frontend/README.md

 ### The ContactEdit.jsx file:

 Uses React Router to get the id param
-Fetch the contact via getContactById(id)
-Prefills the form and allow updates
+Fetch the contact info via the getContactById(id) Allows Users to Prefill the form and allow updates

 ### Deleting a Contact